 To run and debug an application on a Boot2Qt device (commercial only), you must create connections from the development host to the device and add the device configurations to kits.
 Select Manage Kits to add devices to kits.
-For more information, see the Installation Guide in the Qt for Device Creation documentation.
+For more information, see Boot2Qt: Installation Guide.

 The run settings display the path to the executable file on the development host and on the device.

-For more information on the deployment steps, see Deploying Applications to Boot2Qt Devices.
+For more information on the deployment steps, see Deploying to Boot2Qt.

 Qt Creator automatically selects the environment used for running the application based on the device type.
 You can edit the environment or select another environment in the Run Environment section.

 You can edit existing environment variables or add, reset and unset new variables.

 When running on the desktop, the Build Environment is used by default, but you can also use the System Environment without the additions made to the build environment.
 For more information, see Build Environment and Specifying Environment Settings.

 To run in a clean system environment, select Clean Environment.

 When running on a mobile device connected to the development host, Qt Creator fetches information about the Device Environment from the device.
 Usually, it does not make sense to edit the device environment.

 To modify the environment variable values for the run environment, select Batch Edit.
 For more information, see Batch Editing.